 Generally in New Zealand, the minimum footpath width is 1.8m and the maximum width is 3m.
-If you're walking on a 1.8m wide footpath and someone is coming towards you, then you know you'd need to step onto the road (which is empty anyway) to leave adequate distance.
+If you're walking on a 1.8m wide footpath and someone is coming towards you, then its time to hop onto the road.
 Source: NZTA

 Probably best to use the stairs instead of a lift.